data-gymnasia/courses/content/machine-learning/content.md

 ---
 > id: solution-heavy-tailed-tsne

-*Solution*.
-If two points which are supposed to be close are very far apart, the gradient of the Gaussian measuring their neighborliness will be tiny (since the Gaussian has derivative extremely close to zero outside of a small zone around the origin).
+*Solution.* If two points which are supposed to be close are very far apart, the gradient of the Gaussian measuring their neighborliness will be tiny (since the Gaussian has derivative extremely close to zero outside of a small zone around the origin).
 This effect is much less pronounced with the Cauchy function, so the gradient signal in the optimization process is stronger.

 [Continue](btn:next)